adeel-ifti/azure-terraform-modules/Vault-kubernetes-gcp-storage-backend/README.md

 ```
 ![gke cluster create](assets/gke-cluster-create.jpg?raw=true "gke cluster create")

-We are using Banzai Cloud provided chart but same works for official Hashi Vault Docker image as well.
-Banzai has good support on github with quick responses and has been production tested for couple of years.
+We are using Banzai Cloud provided chart but same works for official Hashi Vault deployment as well.
+Banzai has good support on github and has been production tested for couple of years.
 Install the chart providing with GCP storage bucket and KMS:

 ```bash
 git clone https://github.com/banzaicloud/bank-vaults.git